Can stable and accurate neural networks be computed? -- On the barriers of deep learning and Smale's 18th problem: Fundamental barriers

-Despite the existence of NNs guaranteed by Theorem \ref{thrm:exists}, the problem of computing such a NN from training data is a most delicate issue, as described in the following theorem (proven in \S \ref{niahoigvbojib}).
+Despite the existence of NNs guaranteed by Theorem \ref{thrm:exists}, computing or training such a NN from training data is most delicate.
+The following is stated precisely and proven in the SI Appendix.
+We also include results for randomised algorithms, which are common in DL (e.g. stochastic gradient descent).